vhub-team/native-db/functions/0xF2BFA0430F0A0FCB.md

 # VEHICLE::SET_VEHICLE_DOOR_CONTROL

 ## Summary
-Sets a vehicles door to a new state.
+Sets a vehicles door to a new state

 ## Parameters
 * **VEHICLE_INDEX** vehicleIndex